India is by far the most fascinating country I’ve ever encountered…

 I’m not going to lie, I was almost certain that Beijing was the most polluted city in the world, but unfortunately for India, New Delhi has taken the cake.

-From my personal experience of spending time in this city, there’s absolutely no doubt that it’s incredibly polluted; the city is dirty, and I suppose that it’s a difficult issue to manage – especially when there are almost 19 million people living within its border.
+From my personal experience of spending time in this city, there’s absolutely no doubt that it’s incredibly polluted… But when there are almost 19 million people living within its border and minimal waste solutions, what can you expect?
+This is what colonialism does.

 For the size of the country, India has the longest, densest railway network in the world.
 With 65,000 km of connected railroad, India carries over 8 billion people every single year – not always inside the carriages might I add – but regardless, this number is the highest in the world!